Concerns are shown and sorted according to these types:

 29) Repair/Replace, Evaluate - The heat pump or air conditioning condensing unit did not respond to normal controls (thermostat).
 It appeared to be inoperable.
 The inspector was only able to perform a limited evaluation.
 If possible, consult with the property owner and/or review documentation on this system.
 Recommend that a qualified HVAC contractor evaluate and perform maintenance or make repairs as necessary.

 The A/C seemed to be functioning at 72 degrees.
 I lowered the setting to 70 degrees for about 1 hr.
 The temperature did not change in the house(per the thermostat).
 I reset the temperature to 72 before leaving.

 - The gas or oil-fired forced air furnace appeared to have been serviced recently, or is new equipment.
 If this is true, then routine servicing is not needed at this point.
 However a qualified HVAC contractor should inspect, clean, and service this system, and make repairs if necessary annually in the future.
 For more information visit:http://www.reporthost.com/?ANFURINSP

 Interior, Doors and Windows

-43) Repair/Replace - A window that were designed to open and close located in the upstairs guest bedroom are difficult to open and close and show signs of a broken casing.
+38) Repair/Replace - One or more windows that were designed to open and close were stuck shut.
 Recommend that a qualified person repair windows as necessary so they open and close easily.